ExpediaDotCom/haystack/docs/ui/traces.md

 ## Search Results
-<img src="../images/traces.png" style="width: 800px;"/>

 Trace search results are presented in tabluar format for easy visualization of the data.
 All the columns are sortable.

+<img src="../images/traces.png" style="width: 800px;"/>

-Here are details about how each column is calculated -
+Here are details about how each column in search results is calculated -
 - **Start Time** - Start time of the first span in local timezone.
 - **Root** - Operation name of the root span, root span(aka. loopback span) is the first span where user request started.
 Second line provides the URL(from span.tags.url in trace).
 - **Success** - Status of trace.
 Is marked failure if any spans in trace have success marked as false.